Demtakeniri/AIPathPreviewComponent/README.md

 ## How to passively use the tool (for debug purposes)

-In order to use the tool for debug purposes, just drag inside the scene the **"BP_AutoPathPreviewManager"** and it will automatically handle the showing of all active AIs' paths along with some useful infos about the pathing.
+In order to use the tool for debug purposes, just drag inside the scene the **"BP_AutoPathPreviewManager"** and it will automatically handle the showing of all active AIs' paths along with some useful infos about pathings.